-You’ve been in a car accident on Atlanta’s busy roads, and you’re wondering: Who do I call first after an accident?
+You’ve been in a car accident on Atlanta’s busy roads, and you have questions.
+Who do I call first after an accident?
 Should I call 911?
 Should I call a non-emergency number?
 Or should I call my insurance provider?

 In most cases, the first phone call you should make after a car accident is the police.
 Call 911 if the accident is severe or if there are significant hazards at the accident scene that put you at immediate risk.

 It’s best to call the police after a car accident.
 Make sure that you’re out of harm’s way before making the phone call.
-For example, you shouldn’t make a phone call while you’re in a burning vehicle, or if there’s traffic zipping by at high speeds.
+For example, you shouldn’t make a phone call while you’re in a dangerous situation such as traffic zipping by at high speeds.
 Get to a safe location first and then call law enforcement.

 Should you call 911 or the police department’s non-emergency number?